 Closed captions mean that they can play the videos without sound and not interfer with other people.
 They can also get the gist of the message and go back to it later in cases of presentations, lectures or noisy environments where comprehension may be a challenge.

-Getting high-quality captions is the first step to significantly boosting your international reach.
+Getting high-quality closed captions is the first step to significantly boosting your international reach.
 Up to 67% of video views on platforms such as YouTube come from non-English speaking countries.
 As such when you transcribe audio to text, you get the opportunity to engage with this ever-expanding market.

 Transcription services that provide video and closed caption scripts are increasingly providing international language transcriptions, which could be of great help in this endeavor.
 If you intend to take your business global, captions in your video ads are something that you will have to adopt sooner rather than later to get a better ROI on your ad spend.

-For enterprises, having videos without captions is like hiring a concert pianist and then have them play to an empty room – total waste of money and time.
+For enterprises, having videos without closed captions is like hiring a concert pianist and then have them play to an empty room – total waste of money and time.
 Since you have worked hard to make a super amazing video, you need to ensure that you get the most out of it.
-Adding captions is the best way of increasing the efficiency and effectiveness of your videos.
+Adding closed captions is the best way of increasing the efficiency and effectiveness of your videos.